Paradise (1991 film)

 Paradise is a 1991 drama film written and directed by Mary Agnes Donoghue.
 The original music score is composed by David Newman.

 Melanie Griffith and Don Johnson (at the time married to each other) play Lily and Ben Reed, a young couple torn apart by a family tragedy.
 It would take a miracle to rekindle their love and a miracle arrives in the form of a summer guest - Willard Young (Elijah Wood).

-It is a remake of the French film Le Grand Chemin by Jean-Loup Hubert.
+It is a remake of the French film The Grand Highway (Le Grand Chemin) by Jean-Loup Hubert.